Thinking About Starting Your Own RIA Firm?

 The financial services industry is undergoing a period of considerable disruption.
 Investment advisors who traditionally went to work for broker-dealers are now opting to start their own Registered Investment Advisor firm at an increasing rate.

-In the wake of this growth, custodians, technology providers and consulting firms have expanded their services to cater to the growing demand from RIA firms.
+According to Cerulli Associates, the overall headcount of independent and hybrid RIA channels has soared in the last decade, from 18% to more than 27%, and is expected to surpass the 30% mark by 2029.
+In the wake of this growth, custodians, technology providers and compliance firms have expanded their services to cater to the growing demand from RIA firms.
 The result of these enhancements makes it easier for Advisors to leave their broker-dealer and start their own RIA.

 The Benefits of Starting an RIA Firm